greensopinion/executor_lib/README.md

 Jobs running on an isolate can safely create another isolate executor and submit jobs on it.
 Reentrant jobs run directly on the isolate of the outer executor.

+### Leastconn

+`PoolExecutor` selects an executor for each job using a combination of round-robin and leastconn to improve utilization and minimize queueing.

 ## Development

 ### Continuous Integration